-International Alert, in partnership with the Tyndall Centre for Climate Change Research and the School of International Development at the University of East Anglia, is pleased to launch a new report on Climate Change, Water and Conflict in the Niger River Basin.
+International Alert, in partnership with the Tyndall Centre for Climate Change Research and the School of International Development at the University of East Anglia, is pleased to launch a new report, Climate change, water and conflict in the Niger River basin.

 There is growing interest amongst decision-makers in the possible links between climate change and conflict.
 However, there is a poor understanding of the links between climate stresses and tensions or conflict between people or groups within society.
 This report adds to the limited research on this theme.
 The Niger River, located in a region of West Africa that has seen significant climate variability during the last 50 years, provides us with a fascinating example for us to analyse the links between climate variability and change, water resources, human security, conflict and adaptation.

 The third-longest river in Africa, the Niger River and its tributaries are a key source of water for the estimated 100 million people living in the basin, especially for the drier regions within the western Sahel zone.

 Drawing on a review of published literature for the Niger Basin and Sahel region, and interviews conducted by the research team and our local partner organisations in Mali and Nigeria during 2011, the report examines the impact of climate extremes, issues of river management, and access to land and water for grazing and agriculture.
 More specifically, three case studies are explored to support the findings of the reports: